Health

 Hemorrhoid medicine and treatment

 Most people can benefit from over-the-counter hemorrhoid treatments and lifestyle changes in order to address hemorrhoid flare-ups.
-If these simple solutions don't work, a doctor can prescribe stronger medications.
+If these simple solutions don't work, a doctor may prescribe stronger medications.
 Surgery may be necessary for more severe cases.

-• Acetaminophen for pain
+- Acetaminophen for pain

-• Hydrocortisone, for its anti-inflammatory and anti-itching effects
+- Hydrocortisone, for its anti-inflammatory and anti-itching effects

-• Ibuprofen for pain and inflammation
+- Ibuprofen for pain and inflammation

-• Lidocaine for pain
+- Lidocaine for pain

-• Phenylephrine, which causes the constriction (shrinking) of blood vessels
+- Phenylephrine, which causes the constriction (shrinking) of blood vessels

-• Witch hazel, an astringent for temporary relief from itching
+- Witch hazel, an astringent for temporary relief from itching

-• Zinc oxide, which prevents the hemorrhoids from rubbing against clothing or skin folds
+- Zinc oxide, which prevents the hemorrhoids from rubbing against clothing or skin folds

 Most people never need to see a healthcare provider for their hemorrhoids because over-the-counter remedies are often effective.
 It's important to note that pain relievers, such as acetaminophen (Tylenol) and ibuprofen (Advil), should be taken as directed.
+Some topical medications, such as hydrocortisone, should only be used for a short duration because of potential thinning of the anal mucosa with long-term use.

 Another effective remedy is a sitz bath, a shallow basin that fits inside the toilet and provides a comfortable place to bathe hemorrhoids in warm water.